 pen keyboard and give this crime some coverage.

 After an agonizing wait, we now know Verizon's plans for the Tab, right from the source itself.
 The tablet will be available three weeks from now, on the 11th of November, and the full retail price is to be $599.99 - although VZW has not disclosed any on-contract price.
 An optional $20/mo 1 GB tariff is alluded to but it is unclear whether or not this will bring with it a discount to the Tab's sticker price.
+If the MiFi iPad plan is any indication, this $20 monthly option may be a rolling 30 day contract without any device subsidy, but that is wait-and-see right now.
 Read More

 T-Mobile has announced a new addition to their line of smartphones, with the introduction of the myTouch 3G Slide.
 Although we’ve seen it unofficially before now, the press release confirms some interesting software additions to the device, amongst other details.